-Corn is rich in vitamin C, an antioxidant that helps protect your cells from damage, and wards off diseases like cancer and heart disease.
+Corn is rich in vitamin C, an antioxidant that helps protect your cells from damage and wards off diseases like cancer and heart disease.
 Yellow corn is a good source of the carotenoids lutein and zeaxanthin, which are good for eye health and help prevent the lens damage that leads to cataracts.
 Corn also has smaller amounts of vitamins B, E, and K, along with minerals like magnesium and potassium.

 When it comes to nutrients, color matters.
 Plant pigments are where you'll find natural chemicals called phytonutrients, which carry the antioxidants.
 That's why white or yellow corn has fewer antioxidants than blue or purple corn.
 (These darker-colored types of corn come in chips or taco shells.)

 Corn is a starchy vegetable, like potatoes and peas.
 That means it has sugar and carbohydrates that can raise your blood sugar levels.
 It can still be a healthy part of your diet if you don't overdo it.
 If you have diabetes, you don't necessarily need to avoid corn, but watch your portion sizes.

-Some people have raised concerns about genetically modified corn.
+Some people have raised concerns about genetically modified (GM) corn.
 Scientists can change the DNA in corn to make it more resistant to drought or insects, or to give it more nutrients.
 Farmers sometimes use this type of corn in their crops.

-So far, there's no evidence that genetically modified corn poses any risk to human health.
+There's no evidence that genetically modified corn poses any risk to human health.

 How to Prepare and Store Corn

 You can boil, steam, roast, or grill corn on the cob.
 Keep the husk on for roasting and grilling.
 For faster cooking, put corn in the microwave for about 2 minutes per ear.
-You'll find this veggie also makes a hearty addition to soups, stews, and casseroles.
+You'll find that this veggie also makes a hearty addition to soups, stews, and casseroles.

 Be careful how you top your corn.
-Coat the ear in butter, and you'll add extra calories and fat.
+Coat the ear in butter, and you'll add calories and fat.
 Instead, use a squeeze of lime, a teaspoon of olive oil, or a dash of chili powder or smoked paprika for flavor.
 The same seasonings can replace butter on popcorn, too.